-Program Frequency: 2 years EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
+EXAM ELEMENT BASE PERI TERM What type of weight handling equipment/crane(s) will you be operating?
+Yes Yes No Do you currently have any limitations/restrictions to your job duties?
 Yes Yes No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Change or loss of vision in either eye Yes Yes No Lung or respiratory disease (ex: asthma, COPD, bronchitis, pneumonia, asbestosis, silicosis, pneumothorax / collapsed lung) Yes Yes No Chest pain, angina, heart attack, irregular heart beat (arrhythmia), palpitation, or other heart problem Yes Yes No Head injury Yes Yes No Headache, dizziness, light headedness, weakness Yes Yes No Migraine headache Yes Yes No Epilepsy or seizures Yes Yes No Repeated episodes of loss of or near loss of consciousness Yes Yes No Problems with balance or coordination Yes Yes No Numbness, tingling, or weakness in hands or feet Yes Yes No Sleep disorder, breathing pauses while sleeping, sleep apnea, loud snoring, insomnia, daytime sleepiness Yes Yes No Mental or emotional illness Yes Yes No Depression, difficulty concentrating, excessive anxiety Yes Yes No Personality or behavior change Yes Yes No Do you take any prescribed or unprescribed stimulants besides caffeine Yes Yes No Do you take any prescribed or unprescribed habit-forming drug Yes Yes No Diabetes (sugar disease) or other endocrine disorder (thyroid, parathyroid, pituitary, adrenal gland) Yes Yes No Muscle or joint problems, rheumatism, or arthritis Yes Yes No Urine Ph Yes Yes No Urine specific gravity Yes Yes No Urine protein Yes Yes No Urine glucose Yes Yes No Urine blood Yes Yes No Audiogram (non-HCP) Yes Yes No
+Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Change or loss of vision in either eye Yes Yes No Lung or respiratory disease (ex: Asthma, COPD, bronchitis, Yes Yes No pneumonia, asbestosis, silicosis, pneumothorax / collapsed lung) Chest pain, angina, heart attack, irregular heart beat (arrhythmia), palpitations, or other heart problem Yes Yes No Head injury Yes Yes No Headache, weakness, confusion, dizziness, incoordination Yes Yes No Migraine headache Yes Yes No Epilepsy or seizures Yes Yes No Repeated episodes of loss of or near loss of consciousness Yes Yes No Problems with balance or coordination Yes Yes No Numbness, tingling, or weakness in hands or feet Yes Yes No Sleep disorder, breathing pauses while sleeping, sleep apnea, loud snoring, insomnia, daytime sleepiness Yes Yes No Mental or emotional illness Yes Yes No Depression, difficulty concentrating, excessive anxiety Yes Yes No Personality or behavior change Yes Yes No Do you take any prescribed or unprescribed stimulants besides caffeine Yes Yes No Do you take any prescribed or unprescribed habit-forming drug Yes Yes No Diabetes (sugar disease) or other endocrine disorder (thyroid, parathyroid, pituitary, adrenal gland) Yes Yes No Muscle or joint problems, rheumatism, or arthritis Yes Yes No Urine Ph Yes Yes No Urine specific gravity Yes Yes No